Best Times to Visit Tel Aviv, Israel

 Shared Taxis (Sherut)

-These 10-seater vans operate on fixed routes, often mirroring popular bus lines, but they run 24/7, including Shabbat when public transport is mostly shut down.
-They're a great option for late-night travel or during Shabbat.
+These 10-seater vans operate on fixed routes, often mirroring popular bus lines, but they run 24/7, including Shabbat.
+They're a great option for getting around when public transport is limited or if you're in a hurry.

 Bicycle Sharing (Tel-O-Fun)

-Tel Aviv is a very bike-friendly city with dedicated lanes, and Tel-O-Fun offers a convenient way to explore.
-It's perfect for short distances along the promenade or between neighborhoods.
+Tel Aviv is a very bike-friendly city, and Tel-O-Fun offers a convenient way to explore the promenade, parks, and shorter distances.
+It's perfect for a leisurely ride along the beach.

 Ride-Sharing Apps (Gett)